-Although there is general agreement on a 'standard Indigenous status question' to ensure consistency in data collections (ABS 1999), there can be issues with the accuracy of Indigenous identification across jurisdictions and over time.
+Although there is general agreement on a 'standard Indigenous status question' to ensure consistency in data collections (ABS 2014b), there can be issues with the accuracy of Indigenous identification across jurisdictions and over time.
 Aboriginal and Torres Strait Islander Australians are not always asked the question, there are situations where they may choose not to identify, and there are also some inconsistencies in the recording of Indigenous status across jurisdictions and collections.
-Governments have committed to improve Indigenous identification in data collections as part of the National Indigenous Reform Agreement (NIRA).
+Governments have committed to improve the identification of Aboriginal and Torres Strait Islander Australians in data collections as part of the National Indigenous Reform Agreement (NIRA).

-Administrative data can also be affected by the availability or accessibility of services, and by Aboriginal and Torres Strait Islander Australian's willingness (or 'propensity') to access those services.
+Administrative data can also be affected by the availability or accessibility of services, and by Aboriginal and Torres Strait Islander Australians' willingness (or 'propensity') to access those services.
 For example, different rates of substantiated child abuse and neglect across jurisdictions or over time may be the result of differential access to services or different propensities to report child abuse, rather than differences in its occurrence (see section 4.10).